amckendry2/D-DSlackBot/README.md

 # DnDSlackBot
 Prototype Google Sheets API for running D&amp;D games via Slack

 The bot is accessed using slash commands in a Slack chat.
 The bot reads and updates Google Sheets containing various character stats, simulates dice rolls, and returns a message containing the results of the requested action.
+I created this for a text-based D&D campaign that was being run by a friend.

 Images of real-world usage: